 2. Homever Low-Speed Masticating Juicer : Budget Pick

 The Homever masticating juicer is very user-friendliness and has a great balance of value, quality, and high levels of juice extraction.

 Also known as twin gear or horizontal juicers, triturating juicers are technically a type of masticating juicer but come with two gears.
 These juicers use rotating twin gears to crush and grind the produce into very fine particles.
 The gears then push the juice out of the food bits, leaving behind very dry pulp and high-quality juice.
 They come with similar pros and cons to single auger masticating juicers, with slight differences.
 Triturating juicers can process almost any fruit or vegetable you put through it.
 They produce the highest juice quality with the longest shelf life.

 These masticating juicers don’t come cheap though and are therefore best for only the most serious of juicers.
 It’s also important to note that triturating juicer takes up a lot of counter space and is heavy, so you wouldn’t want to lug it around often.
 As a trade-off, many of these juicers are also capable of several other culinary tasks like grinding seeds and nuts and chopping vegetables.

 Our Pick – Tribest Green Star Elite

 Centrifugal Juicers extract juice by shredding the fruits and vegetables and then spinning out the juice through a fine-mesh sieve.
-These are the least expensive and the fastest juicers and often the easiest to clean.
-On the flip side, these juicers tend to be noisier, and do not perform as well for juicing greens and soft fruits, such as berries.
+These are the least expensive and the fastest juicers, and often the easiest to clean.
+On the flip side, these juicers are noisier and do not perform as well for juicing greens and soft fruits, such as berries.

 To summarize – centrifugal juicers can be a fast way to get nutrients in your body while staying budget-friendly and requiring minimal maintenance.
 The small compromise in the overall juicing performance is often acceptable in a busy household where juicing needs to happen quickly.